 While on the subject of Halo, go to it's official website, which, with all the flames on its forums, could also be known as hell.
 You're guaranteed to see multiple threads decrying any newly revealed feature for the next game, declaring the "death of Halo", and demanding that the studio apologize for the failure that was the last critically and commercially successful game.
 Inside these threads, wars between the "I liked that game" and "This new feature sounds fun" guys and the "Nope, the whole series is ruined" and "Halo is Call of Duty now, my life is over" guys will rage until the last Halo game is released.
 And probably after that.

 Speaking of Runescape, what about their sister site, Funorb?!
 Funorb is practically dead, and it's festering with people who refuse to let go of the site and flame on the forums that they want something done.

-Left 4 Dead starts one whenever anyone dares to compare the first game to the second.
+Left 4 Dead starts one whenever anyone dares to compare the first game to Left 4 Dead 2.
 Bring the marshmallows if you attempt to bring up the boycotters of the sequel and bring a flame retardant suit if you ever mention the balance of VS mode.

 Please... consider the consequences before asking, "Does Heavy Rain qualify as a video game?"

 Modern Warfare is particularly infamous for garnering a large hatedom attributed to some design decisions of Modern Warfare 2 and the Infinity Ward CEO sacking fiasco afterwards, to a degree that it fostered Metacritic bombings and a very vocal flame war on both sides, particularly since the Call of Duty franchise is now one of the biggest-selling out there.
 Those arguments also extend to modern shooters in general.